OLIMEX/Arduino_configurations/AVR/README.md

 Log:

+2.2.0 - 2022/06/06
+Updated the core folder with the latest version of Digistump for better support of the Olimexino-85 (and the likes) board.

 2.1.5 - 2021/07/19
 Fixed LED_BUILTIN macro for eduArdu from 13 to 12 to match the schematic numeration.

 2.1.4 - 2021/02/26
 Added example for MOD-RTC2.8RTP with ESP32-EVB, ESP32-PoE(-ISO), Olimexino-2560, Olimexino-STM32F3.